AllStarLink/Allmon3/README.md

 * `/etc/allmon3/favorites.ini` - Allows for the creation of a list of favorite nodes that is accessible from the link command modal window.
 Each managed node can be configured with a separate list of favorites.
+The list of favorites will automatically update when the `favorites.ini` file is updated without having to restart the service.

 # Using Nginx instead of Apache
 Nginx can be used instead of Apache.
 Instead of using the `apache2`